GIMLI PEAK

 FA Steven Horvath, Derek Moule, 22/8/1983.

 Variation: At the foot of the northwest ridge, traverse an easy ledge out onto the north face to near the deep couloir.
-After two pitches on the face on the right (5.6-5.7), climb a strange but useful chimney between the main wall and its “outside” (stemming; Class 5.7) to join the original route.
+After two pitches on the face of the right (5.6-5.7), climb a strange but functional chimney between the main wall and its “outside” (stemming; Class 5.7) to join the original route.

 FA Fred Beckey, Cliff Leight, Dan Waters, 12/8/1988.